-Tub-sizing: We make a dilute hide glue by dissolving refined rabbit collagen crystals in a 2% to 6% solution (with a pinch of alum), heated to between 100° and 130°.
-Twenty sheets of loft-dried waterleaf paper held between two flat sticks at one end are dipped in the hot size, soaked, then stacked on a thin felt.
+Tub-sizing: We make a dilute hide glue by dissolving refined rabbit collagen crystals in a 3% to 6% solution (we do not use alum), heated to between 100° and 130°.
+Traditionally twenty sheets of loft-dried waterleaf paper held between two flat sticks at one end are dipped in the hot size, soaked, then stacked on a thin felt.
 The stack of sized sheets is pressed to .5 to I ton (4 psi) to distribute the size evenly and to remove excess.
 Next, the sheets are removed from the press and allowed to "rest" under a felt overnight.
+Today we size ten sheets at a time in a photo tray and hang on treble lines to dry.